 Using Jesus Christ as a model of servant leadership, the YSN views nursing as a ministry of compassionate, competent, and comprehensive physical, psychosocial, and spiritual caring, thus all courses in the MSN program are taught from a decidedly Christian perspective.
 Course work in the MSN program incorporates didactic and clinical instruction in an online format.
+Faculty advisors work collaboratively with students to ensure arrangements for clinical practice experiences and preceptors meet YSN requirements and that practice falls within the chosen agency and state licensure guidelines.

-The MSN program requires the completion of a minimum of 36 credit hours.
+The MSN program requires the completion of a minimum of 38 credit hours.
+MSN students are responsible for verifying they have met degree requirements.
 Upon completion of the MSN program, graduates are eligible to take the American Academy of Nurse Practitioners (AANP) Certification Examination for Adult and Family Nurse Practitioner and/or the American Nurse's Credentialing Center (ANCC) Family Nurse Practitioner Certification Examination.
+The graduation requirements include the following: